 It is important to keep the engine in the best possible condition before a race and likewise, we need our mental faculties to be primed so that we can deliver our best and nothing less!

 Further clarifying that ‘Diet’ just means the food we eat and not restricting our food intake which could be counterproductive.

 Follow these tips to keep your diet healthy and beneficial.

-- Stack up on healthy snacks – This way, if hunger strikes during a late night study session, you won’t starve or gorge up junk food.
+Stack up on healthy snacks – This way, if hunger strikes during a late-night study session, you won’t starve or gorge up on junk food.
 Stock your room with fruits and other healthy snacks.
 Possibilities include fresh or dried fruit, whole wheat biscuits & digestive biscuits.
-If you have a refrigerator, consider raw vegetables with low-fat yogurt.
+If you have a refrigerator, consider raw vegetables with low-fat yoghurt.

 A few right steps in this direction can make a difference in the way we feel while trying to do our best at something.
 Setup things around you in such a way that you wouldn’t fall prey to temptation.
 Maybe this is a big chance to get things on track and pick up a good habit.

 A reputed name in the 11th & 12th and Competitive Exam Coaching space, Deeksha thrives on blending the best of technology and academics — while nurturing children in an environment that prioritises wellness and care.
 Deeksha’s expert pedagogy inspires confidence and original thinking by making learning fun and effective